[Go back] | Publications Center | DOGAMI Home

-CD contains a 113-page report PDF, Esri ArcGIS® 10.1 geodatabase, and Microsoft Excel spreadsheet.
-Contents of CD-ROM are listed below.
+Publication contains a 113-page report PDF, Esri ArcGIS® 10.1 geodatabase, and Microsoft Excel spreadsheet.
+Contents of the publication are listed below.

 This report describes and documents a range of coastal erosion hazards zones determined for the Tillamook County coastline, which may be used for general hazard planning purposes.
 The hazard zones were determined using two approaches: